Request for Proposals: Retrospective Studies of Regulatory Performance

 A research component of the RFF Regulatory Performance Initiative

-For the past 60 years, Resources for the Future (RFF) has been a leader in economic analysis and regulatory and policy innovation for energy, environmental, and natural resource management.
-The RFF Regulatory Performance Initiative (RPI) seeks to strengthen the measurement of the outcomes of federal regulation, focusing on the areas of safety, health, and environmental protection.
-RFF is soliciting research proposals that pursue creative new ideas for measuring actual, realized costs and benefits of federal regulation.
+For more than 60 years, Resources for the Future (RFF) has been a leader in improving environmental, energy, and natural resource decisions through impartial economic research and policy engagement.
+The RFF Regulatory Performance Initiative (RPI) seeks to strengthen the measurement of the outcomes of federal environmental regulation.
+RFF is soliciting research proposals that pursue creative new ideas for measuring actual, realized benefits and costs of federal regulation.
 In particular, the project is focused on investigations that compare observed outcomes with a range of credible baselines and prospective or ex ante estimates.

-RFF seeks applications for research and policy analysis on the performance of federal regulations in the United States.
-Notwithstanding the extensive ex ante analyses conducted for new federal regulations, little is known about the actual performance of regulations.
+RFF seeks applications for research and policy analysis on the performance of federal environmental regulations in the United States.
+Notwithstanding the extensive ex ante analyses conducted for new federal rules, relatively little is known about the actual performance of regulations.
 For instance, do they achieve substantial gains?
 If so, how do the realized gains compare with the anticipated gains?
 Are the realized costs in line with the expected costs?
+Are there unintended consequences, either favorable or unfavorable?

-Selection of proposals will be based on the originality and scientific merit of the proposed research, compatibility with the goals of the RFF Regulatory Performance Initiative, and the demonstrated research competence of the applicants.
+Selection of proposals will be based on the originality and scientific merit of the proposed research, compatibility with the research theme of this RFP, and the demonstrated research competence of the applicants.
+The project description should outline the plan of work and offer a discussion of its broader implications for federal environmental regulation.

 Outreach and Dissemination